shreya1313/Modified-ResNet10/README.md

 ## Repository Structure

 - `models/`
   - `.py` files - contains all the model architecture we experimented on using grid search, hyperparameters were tuned, and configurations were employed.
-- `resnet10.ipynb` - contains code for running all the models (total - 45 models) for different Learning rates and optimizers.
 - `besthyperparams.json` - Hyperparameters for the best model.
 - `gridsearch.py` - python script to train all the models present in `./models`, with all combinations of specified hyperparameters.
 It trains 45 models in total.
 5 resnet variations with 9 combinations of hyperparameters each.
 - `main_job.sbatch` - slurm job for running `gridsearch.py` on clsuters.